-To pull back from a deal, the buyer must notify the seller or their agent in writing, sign it and deliver it by 5pm on the fifth day.
-They can do so in face to face, by email or fax.
+To pull back from a deal, the buyer must notify the seller or their agent in writing, sign it and deliver it by 5 pm on the fifth day.
+They can do so face to face, by email, or by fax.

-The cooling off period can be cancelled or reduced by notifying the seller or their agent in writing.
+The cooling-off period can be canceled or reduced by notifying the seller or their agent in writing.

-The amount of the deposit is payable by the purchaser and ought to be held in trust after cooling off (e.g. 10% of the purchase price less holding deposit).
+The deposit amount is payable by the purchaser and ought to be held in trust after cooling off (e.g., 10% of the purchase price less the holding deposit).

-An essential thing to remember with respect to cooling off periods in QLD is that they only apply to the purchaser, once you’ve exchanged contracts, you can’t just cancel the sale as a Seller.
+An essential thing to remember concerning cooling-off periods in QLD is that they only apply to the purchaser.
+Once you’ve exchanged contracts, you can’t just cancel the sale as a Seller.
 Once the deal has cooled off or genuinely exchanged, you can go on and mark it as sold on the sites.

 Step 8: Settlement

 You and the purchaser will consent to a settlement date once the contract has been signed.
-Settlement is generally 30 to 90 days after exchange yet both parties can agree to a different period.
-At settlement the purchaser ‘settles’ their purchase by paying the whole amount.
-They should likewise repay the cost of the building and compliance inspection report, and pest examination report.
+Settlement is generally 30 to 90 days after exchange, yet both parties can agree to a different period.
+The purchaser ‘settles’ their purchase by paying the whole amount.
+They should likewise repay the cost of the building and compliance inspection report and pest examination report.
 In case you’re using a lawyer, they may meet with the purchaser’s solicitor to guarantee they have everything required for the deal to continue.

 Selling via Auction

 The property is considered sold once the reserve price is met or surpassed.
-If no reserve was set, then the highest bidder wins at any price.
-There is no cooling-off period for a property sold at auction and the contract of sale is unconditional.
-Settlement happens in a similar manner as for a private treaty sale.
+If no reserve is set, then the highest bidder wins.
+There is no cooling-off period for a property sold at auction, and the contract of sale is unconditional.
+Settlement happens similarly to a private treaty sale.